BillClintonAglomasa/code_practice/SE/C_programming/Chapter_1/README.md

 of characters and moving the last characters to the first until it is totally reversed.

+29.0 detab.c
-\n 28.0 detab.c\nThis program replaces tabs in the input with the proper number of blanks to space to the next tab stop.
+This program replaces tabs in the input with the proper number of blanks to space to the next tab stop.